 The GRE is taken by a wide range of students who want to pursue a graduate degree.
 Prospective applicants come from all over the world, and their general aim is to pursue a master’s, specialized master’s in business, JD, MBA, or a doctoral degree.

-The test is given year-round at Prometric test centers and on particular days at additional testing centers that are not part of the Prometric test center network.
-There are over a thousand accredited GRE centers located in 160 countries.
-Prospective test-takers can find the nearest available test center by visiting the official ETS GRE website.
+The test is given year-round at Prometric test centres and on particular days at additional testing centres that are not part of the Prometric test centre network.
+There are over a thousand accredited GRE centres located in 160 countries.
+Prospective test-takers can find the nearest available test centre by visiting the official ETS GRE website.

 Read more: Complete List of GRE Test Centers

-The GRE General Test is available at Prometric test centers all year and on particular days at other testing locations outside of the Prometric test center network.
+The GRE General Test is available at Prometric test centres all year and on particular days at other testing locations outside of the Prometric test centre network.
 When visiting the official ETS GRE website, prospective test takers can look for an available test date.